webdevcody/wdc-saas-starter-kit/README.md

 Setup your domain in resend so that you can send emails from your custom domain and set **EMAIL_FROM** to match your expected from line.
 To do this, go to your domain provider and add the necessary records outlined in resend.

+## Cloudflare R2

+TODO: add info about bucket and keys

-### Database
+## Database

-This starter kit uses Turso which is a sqlite host with a generous free tier.
-You'll need to setup an account here https://turso.tech/ and create a database.
-After making the database, generate a token and put into **DATABASE_AUTH_TOKEN**.
-Additionally, find your database url and set **DATABASE_URL**.
+This starter kit uses postgres.
+Supabase provides 2 free postgres database.
+Setup a database and get your **DATABASE_URL**.

-### Stripe Setup
+## Stripe Setup

 This starter kit uses stripe which means you'll need to setup a stripe account at https://stripe.com.
 After creating an account and a project, you'll need to set the following env variables: